 9. Restroom Break

-During the listening section, I often got bogged down in taking irrelevant notes in long-hand.
+During the listening section, I often take irrelevant notes in long-hand.
 In the future, I’m going to try to streamline my note-taking.

 Those are my ten tips I’d give to past-me and of which I hope future-me will take heed.
 What are your favorite test day tips?